Raze vs BrimstoneMatchups

 Attack Side Breakdown

-In post-plant situations, Raze's slight advantage likely stems from better utility for denying defuses or controlling retake angles.
-Brimstone should compensate by being more deliberate about post-plant positioning — take spots that offer escape routes or trade potential rather than hero plays.
+In post-plant situations, Brimstone's slight advantage likely stems from better utility for denying defuses or controlling retake angles.
+Raze should compensate by being more deliberate about post-plant positioning — take spots that offer escape routes or trade potential rather than hero plays.
 Stack post-plants with teammates when possible, and use utility efficiently to maximize delay time.
 The 2.4 point gap can be neutralized through smart post-plant fundamentals.

 Defense Side Breakdown

-When deciding site assignments, Raze can slightly more confidently take solo anchor roles.
+When deciding site assignments, Brimstone can slightly more confidently take solo anchor roles.
 Their 2.4% defensive advantage likely stems from better stalling utility, superior information gathering, or more effective site-holding positions.
-Brimstone should consider pairing with a teammate on their site rather than solo anchoring, or taking positions that allow early rotates rather than committing to extended holds.
+Raze should consider pairing with a teammate on their site rather than solo anchoring, or taking positions that allow early rotates rather than committing to extended holds.
 The advantage is small but worth considering in close games.

 Overall Side Analysis